20230711

 Following three days of enraptured debate with senior politicians, senators and international diplomats at the French Sénat hearing on artificial intelligence in Paris, the world's first senate hearing on the topic, Starlab's principal investigator and AI program lead predicted I'd one day be elected President myself.
 Far sooner than that, however, he drew my attention to the threat of assassination from technology Luddites who stand in opposition to the rapid pace of progress in artificial intelligence.

-My living arrangements at the lab consisted of an expansive three-bedroom master suite and fully-stocked library, typically reserved for visiting prime ministers and senior diplomats, and was shared with none other than the project's principal investigator, Hugo de Garis. de Garis came up with the idea to obtain a life-size replica of Fat Man — the solid plutonium core, 21 kiloton, 10,300-pound nuclear bomb dropped on Nagasaki — and to mount it precariously to the vaulted ceilings of my apartment, with the bomb hanging directly over my bed
+de Garis came up with the idea to obtain a life-size replica of Fat Man — the solid plutonium core, 21 kiloton, 10,300-pound nuclear bomb that was detonated over Nagasaki in World War II — and to mount it precariously to the vaulted ceilings of my apartment, with the bomb hanging directly over my bed.

-A recent Financial Times (FT) spinoff magazine, Sifted article highlights my background going back to Starlab, AI and time travel research, travels across East Asia to create national quantum roadmaps for US national research funding and IC agency directors — on through foundational research fellowships in quantum mechanics with Nobel laureate Anton Zeilinger’s group in Austria and across Europe — from manned spaceflight training at NASA on to field expeditions employing state-of-the-art sensors, leading multidisciplinary teams of scientists, researchers, special forces domain experts and engineers to field-test next-generation technologies in austere environments — all under the shared overarching objective of contributing to large-scale global initiatives that hold the potential to convey a profound and positive impact on the future of humanity — our children, our children’s children, and the generations yet to come.
+A recent Financial Times (FT) spinoff magazine article in Sifted highlights my background going back to Starlab, our AI and time travel research projects, and subsequent travels across East Asia to create national quantum roadmaps for US national research funding and IC agency directors.
+In the following years I continued on through foundational research fellowships in quantum mechanics with Nobel physics laureate Anton Zeilinger’s research group in Austria and across Europe, and was recruited to lead a futures initiative at NASA in collaboration with Google, with leading companies, scientists, venture capitalists and entrepreneurs from around Silicon Valley.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light — not our darkness — that most frightens us.
 We oft ask ourselves: ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are we not to be?
 You are a child of God.
 Your playing small here doesn’t serve the world.
 There’s nothing enlightened about shrinking so other people won’t feel insecure around you.
 We were born to make manifest the glory of God that lies within us.
 It’s not just in some of us.
 It’s in everyone—and as we let our light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.